L-Methylfolate Side Effects

 What are the bioactive molecules in the folate family?

-Folate and folic acid are represented as vitamin B9, which is a significant cofactor in one-carbon metabolism.
-Folate is the common term used for a group of bioactive molecules in the folate family including folic acid, folinic acid or 5-formyltetrahydrofolate (5-FTHF), 5-methyltetrahydrofolate (5-MTHF) or L-methylfolate, 10-formyl-tetrahydrofolate (10-formyl-THF), 5,10-methylene-THF and unsubstituted tetrahydrofolate (THF).
-Folate supplementation is vital to maintain sufficient levels of folate which plays an active role in many important dependent processes such as:
+Folate - also known as vitamin B9 - is a vital cofactor in one-carbon metabolism.
+Folate is the common term used for a group of bioactive molecules in the folate family, which includes folic acid, folinic acid or 5-formyltetrahydrofolate (5-FTHF), 5-methyltetrahydrofolate (5-MTHF) or L-methylfolate, 10-formyl-tetrahydrofolate (10-formyl-THF), 5,10-methylene-THF and unsubstituted tetrahydrofolate (THF).

 • DNA and RNA synthesis